In this post, discover why Jesus resurrection Sunday is a big lie and the right day when He rose from the dead.

 Reason no. 6: There were two Sabbaths

-The key in clearing up the confusion is understanding the Sabbaths mentioned in the week Christ was crucified.
+The key to clearing up the confusion is understanding the Sabbaths mentioned in the week Christ was crucified.

 In the Bible, there are days that are referred to as “Sabbath.”
 The most common would be the weekly Sabbath, which happens from Friday sunset to Saturday sunset.
 The other Sabbaths would be the annual festivals of God as listed in Leviticus 23.